Ellen DeGeneres Returns to Her Show With Much-Needed Words of Comfort

-Ellen DeGeneres Returns to Her Show With Some Much-Needed Words of Comfort: Watch
+Ellen DeGeneres Returns to Her Show With Some Much-Needed Words of Comfort Amid the Coronavirus Pandemic

 After several weeks of funny phone calls to her celebrity pals, Ellen DeGeneres has returned to her beloved talk show to give people encouragement and some much-needed distraction during the ongoing coronavirus pandemic.